Website Wolf Greenfield

 - Collaborates with HR on personnel matters and policies; with Legal Recruiting on recruiting needs, practitioner integration efforts, the summer program, and the mentoring program; with Senior Manager of Legal Training Programs to identify training needs/suggest program ideas for training curriculums related to legal, technical, and professional skills; with Finance to ensure practitioner data accuracy and streamline the sharing of information across departments; with Client Services on practitioner business development goals; and with the Diversity & Inclusion Manager on initiatives for practitioner advancement, in addition to initiatives that foster a diverse and inclusive culture and promote overall engagement.

 - Utilizes strong business acumen including the ability to apply sound creative thinking as well as the use of discretion and appropriate judgment depending on situation.

-- Responds quickly and positively to shifting demands and opportunities; able to work under tight deadlines and handle multiple, detailed tasks.
+- Responds quickly and positively to shifting demands and opportunities.

 - Understands details and processes within a larger context and how complex systems are interrelated.

 Physical Demands: The firm will strive to provide reasonable accommodations, as requested, to enable an employee with a disability to successfully perform this position in our office setting.
 Frequent communication is an essential aspect of this position and employees must be able to exchange timely and accurate information in a variety of situations.
 This position may also encompass maintaining a stationary position for long periods of time (at least up to 50% of the workday) with occasional movement, as well as lifting and/or moving objects that weigh up to 25 pounds.
 Other essential functions may apply and employees working remotely have the same or similar requirements.